Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-6-coordinate-versions.md

 - Renaming a column
 - Changing a column type

-Here's an example of a non-breaking change:
+Here are some examples of non-breaking changes:
 - Adding a new column
 - Fixing a bug in an existing column